What Does Clear to Close Mean, And How Much Longer Before I’m a Homeowner?

 - Confirmation of receipt

 “Once the lender issues the Closing Disclosure, that pretty much means you’ve done everything needed to do as a buyer and you’re good to go,” says Sanchez.
-Once the three-day period has expired, you can have your documents notarized at the title company or you can have a mobile notary come to you.
+Once the three-day period has expired, you can have your documents notarized at the title company or have a mobile notary come to you.

 Final walkthrough